robertik10/Openmanipulator_Gazebo_Humble_Dependencies/README.md

 These forks are the main packages needed to run the OpenManipulator in Gazebo Fortress with ROS Humble.
 Note that the control of the robot is currently limited to joint manipulation and reading the joint outputs, as well as the end effector position.

+For more detailled information on correct usage and installation as well as documentation, you can check out [this wiki page](https://zircon-november-c5e.notion.site/OpenManipulator-X-Gazebo-ROS-2-5a1453a05e344a70801a072e3aa61015?pvs=4).

 ## Included Dependencies

 The following GitHub projects are bundled in this repository, each pinned to a specific branch to ensure compatibility: